mikea/niko/tests/words.md

 0: [ 1 1 ]
 1: [ 0 1 2 3 4 5 6 7 8 9 ]
 > "abc" 2 +
-ERROR: c8 i64 are not supported
+ERROR: '+' does not support c8, i64
 > \s \c
 0: 2
 1: "abc"